replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 #### On an Air Gap Server

-If you are on an air gapped server, perform the following steps to create a support bundle using the default kots.io specification:
+If you are on an air gapped server, perform the following steps to create a support bundle using the default kots.io manifest file:

-1. Run the following command from a computer with internet access to download the default kots.io specification:
+1. Run the following command from a computer with internet access to download the default kots.io manifest:

     ```
     curl -o spec.yaml https://kots.io -H 'User-agent:Replicated_Troubleshoot/v1beta1'